Walpack Center & Van Campen Inn NJ

 Built around 1746, Van Campen Inn (above, middle) is one of the oldest homes in the recreation area, and has been restored by the National Park Service.
 Van Campen Inn is located 5 miles south of Peters Valley NJ, on the original roadbed of Old Mine Road.
 (The roadbed is dirt but is passable for cars.)
 Walpack Historical Society opens this house on Sundays in summer.
 Hours may vary.

 Van Campen Day is a yearly event, usually planned for the third Sunday in October.
 (Check the Schedule of Events for the exact date.)
-The celebration can includes tours of the inn, hikes along Military Trail, craft demonstrations, and an army encampment, all on the grounds of Van Campen Inn.
+The celebration can includes tours of the inn, hikes along Military Trail, and craft demonstrations, all on the grounds of Van Campen Inn.

 Van Campen Inn and Walpack Center are about 10 miles away by car, but they are only a mile away from each other via a section of Military Road, a colonial supply route which once ran from Van Campen Inn on Old Mine Road east to Elizabeth NJ.
 A section of Military Road, called Military Trail, climbs up and over Walpack Ridge and makes an interesting and short history hike between Van Campen Inn and Walpack Center.
 A written guide starts at Van Campen Inn.